1

 • Follows-up on unabstracted accounts to assure timely billing and reimbursement.

 • Resolves any questions concerning diagnosis, procedures, clinical content of the chart or code selection through research and communication.
+May query physicians on documentation according to established procedures and guidelines.

-• Meets productivity and quality standards as established by coding managers.
+• Meets departmental productivity and quality standards

-• Timely and accurate work.
+• Timely and accurate work

-• Contributes to the process or enablement of collecting expected payment.
+• Contributes to the process or enablement of collecting expected payment

-• Understands and Adheres to Revenue Cycle’s Escalation Policy.
+• Understands and adheres to Revenue Cycle's Escalation Policy.

 Required Qualifications